 The plan was quite simple.
 Thursday, May 10 was looking like a mix of sun and cloud with the odd flurry thrown in.
-This was a perfect approach day (we reasoned) as the seracs falling off Snowdome would be less active than a sunny day and we were only setting up base camp anyway so we didn't need perfect weather.
-Most parties give up after 4-6 hours of lugging a heavy winter pack up the glacier and set up camp km's away from the peaks located on the northern ice field but for fit parties it's highly recommended to get as close to North Twin as possible in a single push.
-From Friday-Sunday we hoped to bag as many 11000ers as the weather and our condition allowed.
-The big dream was to get all four Twins (South, West, North and Tower) at a minimum.
+This was a perfect approach day (we reasoned) as the seracs falling off Snowdome would be less active than on a sunny day and we were only setting up base camp anyway so we didn't need perfect weather.
+Most parties give up after 4-6 hours of lugging a heavy winter pack up the glacier and set up camp kilometers away from the peaks at the northern end of the ice field, but for fit parties it's highly recommended to get as close to North Twin as possible in a single push.
+From Friday-Sunday we hoped to bag as many 11000ers as the weather and our conditioning allowed.
+The big dream was to get all four Twins (South, West, North and Tower) and the two Stutfield peaks at a minimum.
 Monday would be our exit day.

-- Light 'biners and gear (aluminum crampons, light axes etc)
+Light carabiners and gear (aluminum crampons, light axes etc)

-- Small packs are essential for packing light.
-If you use an 80 litre pack, you'll fill it.
-That's just the way it is.
-I had a 50 liter pack which fit everything inside while JW had a 38 liter pack but he had to attach stuff to the outside.
+Small packs are essential for packing light.
+If you use an 80 liter pack, you'll fill it.
+I had a 55 liter pack which fit everything inside while JW had a 38 liter pack but he had to attach stuff to the outside.

 [JW gets his skis ready in the snow coach shelter before we head out to the glacier.
 As you can see, it's a pretty grey and blustery morning!]

-[Past the seracs and part way up the ramp to the Colubia neve.
+[Past the seracs and part way up the ramp to the Columbia Glacier neve.
 We're still smiling at this point...]

 [We stop to talk to a couple of guys coming out from an attempt at Mount Columbia.
 They were thwarted by high winds and lots of fresh snow and warned us of slabs on lee slopes and getting lost on the neve.]